huggingface/community-events/jax-controlnet-sprint/RAEDME.md

 - Project specific questions: [TODO]()
 - TPU related questions: [TODO]()

-Please do **not** post the complete issue/project-specific question in the Slack channel, but instead a link to your issue/question that we will try to answer as soon as possible.
+Please do **not** post the complete issue/project-specific question in Discord, but instead a link to your issue/question that we will try to answer as soon as possible.
 This way, we make sure that the everybody in the community can benefit from your questions - even after the community week - and that the same question is not answered twice.

 To be invited to the Discord server, please make sure you have signed up [on the Google form] (TODO).